EmreDogu/RockPaperScissors-javascript-project/README.md

 # RockPaperScissors-javascript-project

-First JavaScript project!
-It's the game of Rock-Paper-Scissors.
-It has not have a GUI (yet) but all of the functions are there.
-Basically you input into promp either one of rock, paper and scissors (if you don't there is a check for that) and your pick gets compared against randomly choosen rock, paper or scissors.
+Updated old javascript project with ui.
+It now operates on buttons instead of window.prompt's and it has a website design now.
+Interns of the game, it's good old classic RPS.
 First to 3 wins!
-Also you can reach it by clicking [here](https://emredogu.github.io/RockPaperScissors-javascript-project/) (Sometimes refreshing page need to be done in order to make it work, GitHub Pages are a bit inconsistent).
+Also you can try it out live by clicking [here](https://emredogu.github.io/RockPaperScissors-javascript-project/)